UBC-NLP/COLX_565_sentiment_instructors/README.md

 ## Course Description

 _Sentiment analysis_ in Natural Language Processing (NLP) and Computational Linguistics (CL) involves identifying and analyzing polarity—positive, negative, neutral, or mixed—within text.
-This course provides a structured introduction to sentiment analysis methods, covering mostly modern deep learning techniques (with brief reference to classical methods).
-It combines lectures with hands-on lab sessions to ensure a balance between theoretical understanding and practical implementation.
+This course provides a structured introduction to sentiment analysis methods, situating it within _social meaning_.
+The course covers mostly appplications of modern deep learning methods with a focus on large language models (LLMs),  combining lectures with hands-on lab sessions to ensure a balance between theoretical understanding and practical implementation.

 __Slack Channel__: cl-565_sentiment